 High School Art Course Descriptions

-Studio in Art is designed to provide a foundation for advanced courses and satisfies the CULTURAL ART GRADUATION REQUIREMENT.
+Studio in Art is designed to provide a foundation for advanced courses.
 Emphasis is placed on understanding the Elements of Art and Principles of Design as a basis for composition.
 Students will explore a variety of artists, art processes and materials such as drawing, painting, printmaking, two & three-dimensional design, and digital art.
 Student artwork will reflect aesthetics & cultural and historical contexts.
 Willingness to get involved in the creative process is a more important requirement than the student’s talent or previous experience.
-A lab fee is required.

 Studio in Photography & Media Arts